myuniverse8/myuniverse8.github.io/README.md

 Small and useful tool for Instagram.

 Get photos/comments/tags/locations/commentators/likers of provided user.
+Possibility to download big photos of loaded posts.

 Since Instagram API are closed this approach is used: https://habrahabr.ru/post/302150/.
 Based on it there are some restrictions: